• Skip to primary navigation

 • Bake the donuts in the center rack of the 350 degree oven for 20 minutes.
 The donuts should be risen and spring back at you when gently touched.

-• Let the donuts cool in the pans for at least 5 minutes before taking them out.
-If you try to take them out too soon, they will stick and break apart into a giant mess.
-Once 5 minutes is up, use a small spatula to loosen them from the pan.
+• Let the donuts cool in the pans for at least 5 minutes before taking them out of the pan or they will stick and break apart into a giant mess.

 • Place the donuts on a cooling rack with a baking sheet underneath.
 The next part is a bit messy.
 But let the donuts cool completely before the next step.